XavierRobles/MobAbility/README.md

 ## Description (English)

-Mobability is an addon for Final Fantasy XI that displays real-time alerts for mob actions in combat according to your selected mode.
-The addon detects events such as when a mob **starts casting** a spell or **readies** a TP move.
-Alerts are shown in a floating window using a clear, color-coded system to distinguish the components of each alert:

-Mobability is an addon for Final Fantasy XI that displays real-time alerts for mob actions in combat based on the selected alert mode.
-It detects events such as when a mob starts casting a spell or readies a TP move, and shows the alerts in a floating window where the text appears in colors.
-This color coding makes it easier to visually identify the important information in each alert, and all settings can be fully customized to suit your preferences.
+Mobability is an addon for Final Fantasy XI that displays real-time alerts for mob actions in combat based on your selected alert mode.
+The addon detects events such as when a mob begins to cast a spell or performs a TP move, and shows the alerts in a floating window.
+The notifications appear in different colors, which help differentiate between:

+- The mob's name.
+- The action performed (spell or TP move).
+- The target of the action.

 Mobability operates in two alert modes:
 - **Only your current target:** Alerts are generated only for the mob that you have targeted.